Karamea: Dairy farming

 Dairy farming in the area began with the opening of the first Karamea Co-operative Dairy Company in 1893.
 This company struggled with payouts to farmers less than expectations and the venture was wound up in March 1897.
 There was no further progress until 1906, when J Curtin & Co opened a butter factory near the site of the 1893 plant.
 A newly formed Karamea Co-operative Dairy Company was established in 1911, to purchase the Curtin's factory.
 The new company received its first cream for processing on 20 September 1911.
 Approximately 40 tonnes was produced in the first year.
 There was no road out of Karamea at the time, so all the production had to be shipped on vessels that were capable of crossing the Karamea bar.

 In 1935, the Karamea dairy factory was manufacturing 300 tonnes of butter annually.
 The industry slowly expanded, and milk powder was manufactured locally from the 1970s.
 Local processing eventually ceased, and milk is now transported by road tanker to Hokitika.

 Geography

 Setting

-Karamea is 96 km north of Westport on State Highway 76.
+Karamea is 96 km north of Westport on State Highway 67.
 The town is situated on a coastal plain adjacent to the mouth of the Karamea River and the Ōtūmahana Estuary in Karamea Bight, a large bay formed by the curve of coastline for 100 km north from Cape Foulwind, to the Heaphy River.
 Apart from a narrow coastal strip, the town of Karamea and its local area are completely surrounded to the south, east and north by Kahurangi National Park.

 There are two main areas of residential accommodation and businesses on the north side of the Karamea River.
 These are Market Cross and the settlement of Karamea itself.
 These two locations are around 1 km apart.
-On the south side of the river, and 3 km inland, is the small settlement of Arapito.
+On the south side of the river, and 3 km inland, is the small settlement of Arapito, and across the river from it is the settlement of Umere.
+These were originally called Promised Land and Land of Promise, respectively, when they were settled around 1880.